suabochica/scala-learning/README.md

      2.13.7              2.12.9              2.11.5
 ```

-To instal the version 2.13.8 of scala, run:
+To install the version 2.13.8 of scala, run:

 ```
 sdk install scala 2.13.8